 PAIRS (Practical Application of Intimate Relationship Skills) offers workshops for premarital and newlywed couples in cities across the U.S. These include the eight-week PAIRS FIRST program and the five-week, faith-based Christian PrePAIRS, Jewish PrePAIRS and Catholic PrePAIRS programs.
 Go to www.pairs.com.

 As with interests, some friendships should also be kept separate.
-In January 2003, Katherine Westhoff, 21, from Kansas City, Missouri, and her intended, Brian, 23, will tie the knot.
-"I worry that as we get used to living as a couple, I will have to make couple friends and always do couple things," says Katherine.
+"I worry that as we get used to living as a couple, I will have to make couple friends and always do couple things," says Katherine Westhoff, a bride-to-be from Kansas City, Missouri.
 She plans to set up monthly girls-only outings with her friends once she’s married, so she doesn’t lose touch with them.

 That's a good plan, confirms Tracey Ellenbogen, MSW, LSW, an outpatient psychotherapist at the Belmont Center for Comprehensive Treatment in Philadelphia, Pennsylvania, who runs a workshop called "Calling All Brides: Stress Management Workshop for Brides."
 "One person cannot possibly meet all of your needs," she says, "especially someone of the opposite sex.
 I've heard some women say, ‘I don't need anyone else but my husband.'
 But if you jump into your marriage neglecting who you were and with whom you were relating before marriage, you only stifle your own growth.
 For a relationship to grow, the people in it need to be growing as well."